 Ohio can get creepy.
-Everyone has a story, something they saw in the woods or the side of the road, something they can’t explain.
+Nearly everyone has a story, something they saw in the woods or the side of the road.
+Something they can’t explain.

-But what you may not know is that according to cryptozoologists, Ohio is a bit of a hotbed for creature activity.
-From Bigfootesque creatures to massive, kidnapping reptiles to all other things that go bump in the night, the stories that come out of Ohio are some of the most unique in the country.
+But what you may not know is that according to cryptozoologists, Ohio is a hotbed for cryptids & creature activity.
+From Bigfoot-esque monsters to massive, kidnapping reptiles to all other mythological things that go bump in the night, the stories that come out of Ohio are some of the most unique in the country.